Indochina Link Vietnam

 • 6-12 months minimum from dissolution resolution to final deregistration.

-• Tax finalization audit (60-90 days) is the critical path — no shortcutting.
+• Tax finalization audit (3-6 months) is the critical path — no shortcutting.

 • EPE companies must clear bonded goods through customs before tax finalization.